 - Carriers move freely about the semiconductor lattice in a random direction at a certain velocity determined by the temperature and the mass of the carrier.

-- Carriers will continue in that direction until they collide with another semiconductor lattice atom.
+- Carriers will continue in that direction until they collide with (scatter off of) a semiconductor lattice atom.

-- There is no net overall movement of carriers in any direction.
+- At equilibrium, there is no net overall movement of carriers in any direction.

 Electrons in the conduction band and holes in the valence band are considered "free" carriers in the sense that they can move throughout the semiconductor lattice that makes up the crystal structure of the material.
 A simple, but in most cases adequate description of carrier movement views each carrier as moving in a random direction at a certain velocity.